Going on tilt – how to stay calm

 That’s fine.
 Normal, even.
 After all, no-one likes to lose.
 The problem comes when these emotions start to affect the next game, and the next, making you vulnerable to further losses.
 What we call ‘going on tilt’.

-- What tilt is and how it can affect your winnings
+What tilt is, and how it can affect you

-- Think of each losing hand as a lesson learnt and draw experience from losses
+- Think of each losing hand as a lesson and put it down to experience

-- Take a break, so when you sit back down to play you've got a clear head
+- Take a break – whether for five minutes, or five days - so when you next sit down to play you've got a clear head

 - Play at lower limits, so if your bad run continues, you're losing less

-- Read a poker book to restore your confidence
+- Read a poker book to get your confidence back

 Even if you play perfectly, good hands will sometimes get beaten.
 It’s how you handle those losses that make you a winner in the long term.
 Most importantly, don’t let it ruin your game.
 Poker is meant to be fun, after all.

 In poker, it’s not enough to manage your own state of mind, you've got to figure out your opponents’ too.
 This will help you work out what they’re holding, pre-empt their tactics, pressure them into making mistakes, and basically confuse them so you keep the upper hand.